c-ravela/genpod-ai-backend/README.md

 # genpod
-GenPod - frontend app (low-code / no-code) for generating infra files and applications code-base
+GenPod - frontend app (low-code / no-code) for generating infra files and applications code-base, using Compage & GenVal.

 ## Development guidelines:
 **Should leverage storybookjs, dhiwise, devcontainer.json, codiumAI + codeiumAI to develop GenPod.
 There are no exceptions/excuses in this selection.**